frappe/erpnext-vm-old/README.md

 * Run packer script

 	`packer build frappe.json`
-* Find the new vm in `output-virtualbox-ovf` directory
+* Find the new image in `output-virtualbox-ovf` directory